snapscript/snap/README.md

 }
 ```

-#### Finally Statement
+##### Finally Statement

-The finally statement is a group of statements that are always executed regardless of whether an exception is thrown..
+The finally statement is a group of statements that are always executed regardless of whether an exception is thrown.

 ```js
 try {